 About the work

-A number of significant works have been exhibited and performed in major contemporary art galleries and museums in the UK and internationally including Whitechapel Gallery London (2009), Texture Museum, Belgium (2017) and her solo exhibition at the Poetry Library, Southbank Centre London (2014).
-In 2017 Amooquaye was awarded the Artists International Development Fund by Arts Council England and the British Council.
+A number of significant works have been exhibited and performed in major contemporary art galleries and museums in the UK including Flat Time House, London (2021) and internationally at White Columns, New York (2022).
+Previous exhibitions include Whitechapel Gallery London (2009), Texture Museum, Belgium (2017) and her solo exhibition at the Poetry Library, Southbank Centre London (2014).
+In 2017 Eno-Amooquaye was awarded the Artists International Development Fund by Arts Council England and the British Council.

 2014 - Hera Master Come Down, Poetry Library Southbank Centre